How to download or upload file in PHP

 ?>

 Now you can test file upload functionality by executing index.php file in your browser.
-Open your browser and enter below url:
+Open your browser and enter below URL:

 http://localhost/fileUploadDownload/index.php.

-Downloading File In PHP
+Downloading files in PHP

-After adding some files, now we can start downloading functionality.
-Let's create a new file called downloads.php in our root directory.
+After adding some files, we can now start downloading functionality.
+Let’s create a new file called downloads.php in our root directory.
 It will contain a simple table which will show a listing of files.

 <?php include 'fileOperations.php';?>